bear102/Vortex-php-webshell/README.md

 Using the terminal in Vortex is easy.
 Simply type in a command in the prompt and hit enter.
 If you want to execute the command inside of a specific directory, fill out the execute in directory box and hit enter.

 **Reverse Shell Connection**
 To test for a reverse shell connection, put in your ip and port and hit execute.
-The code should automatically try tp execute many reverse shell commands until one works.
+The code should automatically try to execute many reverse shell [commands](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md) until one works.
 Make sure you have your listener set up properly.

 **LinPEAS Installation**
-To install linpeas, simpily click the photo and linpeas will try to install itself as well as chmod +x the file.
+To install linpeas, simpily click the photo and [linpeas](https://github.com/carlospolop/PEASS-ng) will try to install itself as well as chmod +x the file.
 After it is complete, you can start a reverse shell and navigate to the temporary directory that it created.
 From there you can do ./linpeas.sh to run linPEAS.

 **File Upload**
 To upload a file, click the browse button and selected the desired file.
 Then hit upload.
 Vortex will attempt to upload your file into the current directory Vortex is running in.